NishitaNJ/pes_pd/README.md

 * The goal is to ensure that data remains unchanged for a specified duration after the clock edge, even in the presence of clock signal variations.
 Real clocks have finite rise and fall times, which means that data may experience changes in this transitional period.
 * Analyzing hold time with real clocks involves considering both the rising and falling clock edges and accounting for clock-to-Q delays.
 ### Labs steps to analyze timing with real clocks using openSTA:
+* In OpenROAD the timing analysis is done by creating a .db database file.
+This database file is created from the post-cts LEF and DEF files.
+To generate the .db files within OpenROAD:
+  + Invoke OpenRoad
+  + Read lef file from tmp folder of runs
+  + Read def file from results of cts
+  + write db file
+  + Read the generated db file
+  + Read the cts generated verilog file
+  + read min and max liberty file
+  + set the clocks
+  + generate the reports
 ![Screenshot from 2023-09-19 18-06-19](https://github.com/NishitaNJ/pes_pd/assets/142140741/d4b39e9d-e1bf-42d0-bdfe-ab4e6e0d57fd)

 ![Screenshot from 2023-09-19 18-07-00](https://github.com/NishitaNJ/pes_pd/assets/142140741/6c1414b4-464d-475e-9c9a-9886d6850392)